ndlib/curatend-batch/api.md

 This document describes an new HTTP based API to the batch ingest service.
 This API is not intended to replace the file-system based API the batch ingest currently uses.
-This API is intented to provide a convinent, non-file system based, way for other services to create and check on batch jobs.
+This API is intended to provide a convenient, non-file system based, way for other services to create and check on batch jobs.
 It is intended to be used for jobs with only a modest number of files and modestly sized files.